colinyjchung/darkdragons/content/intro.md

 ##### Project Management

-A D&D adventure is basically a camping trip where you happen to also kill monsters and steal their treasure.
+A D&D adventure is basically a camping trip where you also happen to kill monsters and steal their treasure.
 Each player can only carry so many items, so they have to plan on _what_ to bring, _how much_, and _who_ should carry what items.
 Sometimes, players can hire henchpeople, adding an element of HR.
 In other words, the planning stage of an adventure is basically logistics and resource allocation.

 ##### Making Decisions as a Group

 D&D adventures are played with friends.
-And together, you make decisions on _where_ to go, _whether_ to fight or retreat, and whether split-up or stay together inside a dungeon.
-I'd say 40-60% of the time as a DM, I'm just sitting there listening to the players argue about what to do next.
+And together, you make decisions on _where_ to go, _whether_ to fight or retreat, and whether to split-up or stay together inside a dungeon.
+I'd say 40-60% of my time as a DM is sitting there listening to the players argue about what to do next.

 This inevitably creates a group dynamic where diplomacy, leadership and team cohesion has to take place.
 Yes, there's shouting and arguing... but the players have to -- in one way or another -- decide on what to do... _together_ as a group.